 Once you’ve found a rate and payment method that suits you, click SELL USDT.
 ALWAYS check the terms and conditions set by the seller in the window on the left.
 Then, if you’re comfortable with the terms, enter the amount you’d like to sell or get and then confirm your intent to sell by clicking SELL USDT again.
-The system freezes the your USDT until the buyer sends the payment to your listed payment method.
+The system freezes your USDT until the buyer sends the payment to your listed payment method.
 Once you receive the funds, you mark the order as funds received and confirm.
 Binance releases the USDT to the buyer’s account.

 There, you’re done.
-You just used your funds abroad to buy rubles in Russia and dodged paying huge mark ups in bank and third party commissions.
+You just used your funds abroad to buy rubles in Russia and dodged paying huge markups in bank and third-party commissions.

 Options for People Ineligible to Use Binance.com

-For US citizens, you can sign up for the an account at Binance.us, but it doesn’t help you much unless you use another exchange.
+For US citizens, you can sign up for an account at Binance.us, but it doesn’t help you much unless you use another exchange.

 The downsides to Binance.us are:

-ONE, after funding your account via ACH, which is free, you can buy cryptocurrency, but cannot withdraw them (send them) to another wallet outside Binance.us for 10 days!
+ONE: After funding your account via ACH, which is free, you can buy cryptocurrency, but cannot withdraw them (send them) to another wallet outside Binance.us for 10 days!

-TWO, and the deal breaker for most US citizens if you cannot sign up for Binance.com as well: There is no P2P Trading option on Binance.us.
+TWO: The deal breaker for most US citizens if you cannot sign up for Binance.com as well: There is no P2P Trading option on Binance.us.
 This means you’ll have to send your cryptocurrency to another exchange or someone who has an account on Binance.com to help you complete the last stage of actually buying rubles on Binance.com’s P2P Trading platform.